1712n/product-kit-template/README.md

 Use the event data to build alert systems, monitoring dashboards, notification tools, research platforms, or whatever problem you're interested in.

 > [!NOTE]
-> The [workflow file](.github/workflows/deploy.yml) includes commented examples for GitHub Pages deployment, Twitter integration, and Discord webhooks.
-Uncomment what you need.
+> The [workflow file](.github/workflows/deploy.yml) includes commented examples for GitHub Pages deployment and social media integration.